tonedefdev/microservice_app/README.md

 Thanks for using kind! 😊
 ```

-This will bootstrap a Kubernetes cluster using Docker containers and will then merge the admin kubeconfig to your user directory.
+This will bootstrap a Kubernetes cluster using Docker containers as the control plane and worker nodes and will then merge the admin kubeconfig to your user directory.
 Additionally, the configuration that we passed in also supports ingress-nginx so that we can expose services within the cluster just like we would in a normal Kubernetes cluster in AKS, EKS, or GKE \-\- pretty cool!

 Let's verify cluster access by running:
 ```sh